 Governor Nelson-This beautiful day park just North of Madison has a beach, boat launch, and over 8 miles of hiking trails through the prairie restorations and woodlands.

 This large park in the northeast part of the state has a beach, over 16 miles of hiking, and a campground.
-It is along the Peshtigo River.
+It is along the Peshtigo River and has two boat launches and a kayak launch.
 There are even a few campsites accessible by boat only.